Can two Amish brothers working out of a cow stable build a construction business?

 To preserve the past is not to repeat history but to articulate and build the future upon it.

-While we continue to build new barns and Installing the best roofs possible, we have become attached to the historic structures — barns, covered bridges, summer houses, grist mills — so prevalent in our part of the country.
+While we continue to build new barns and install the best roofs possible, we have become attached to the historic structures — barns, covered bridges, summer houses, grist mills — so prevalent in our part of the country.
 These landmarks need to be preserved.
 Focusing especially on bank barns needing a new purpose.
 We hope to inspire people to renovate and preserve them for the next generations.

 Stable Hollow Construction — Building the Future, Preserving the Past